Oort's conjecture on automorphisms of generic supersingular abelian varieties: Introduction

-In Section \ref{secnonpol} we extend our study of automorphism groups of supersingular $p$-divisible groups to the non-polarized case.
-This corresponds to studying the basic locus of a unitary Shimura variety of signature $(g,g)$ at a split prime $p$, i.e. such that the associated group over $\mathbb{Q}_p$ is $\GL_{2g}$.
-One can easily see that in this case, multiplication with scalars in $\mathbb{Z}_p^{\times}$ yields automorphisms of the universal abelian variety with PEL structure at every point of the reduction of the Shimura variety.
-We prove that for $g\geq 5$ generically on the supersingular locus, every automorphism of finite order of the associated $p$-divisible group is of this form.
-For $g=4$, we show that every automorphism of finite order is in $\mathbb{Z}_p^{\times}+p\mathcal O_D$ where $\mathcal O_D$ is a maximal order in the division algebra over $\mathbb{Q}_p$ of invariant $\tfrac{1}{2}$.
+In Section \ref{secpfoort} we use this description to study automorphisms of supersingular $p$-divisible groups with $a=1$ and prove Theorem \ref{thmmain}.
+Here, we use an iterative approach, first considering all primes $p\geq 5$, then $p=3$, and finally $p=2$.
+The results of Section \ref{seca1} allow us to handle all $g\geq 5$ at once.
+For the convenience of the reader, we also explain how to reprove the $g=4$ case (originally proved in \cite{KaremakerYu}) using our methods.

-Further possible generalizations of Oort's conjecture are to ask for the generic automorphism group on a specific Ekedahl-Oort stratum in $\mathscr A_g$ or on its intersection with the supersingular locus.
-First interesting results in this direction are shown in \cite{KaremakerYu}.
+In Section \ref{secnonpol} we extend our results of automorphism groups of generic supersingular $p$-divisible groups to the non-polarized case.
+This corresponds to studying the basic locus of a unitary Shimura variety of signature $(g,g)$ at a split prime $p$, i.e.~such that the associated group over $\mathbb{Q}_p$ is $\GL_{2g}$.
+We prove that generically on the supersingular locus, every automorphism of finite order of the associated $p$-divisible group is a unit root in $\mathbb{Z}_p^{\times}$.